1 – Introduction

 The word “mark” was used in one instance to refer to the manufacture of idols, things that were “graven by art and man’s device”.
 (Acts 17:29, KJV) Or a more literal translation would say, “by the mark (same word as in ‘mark of the beast‘) of art and man’s imagination”.
 The manufacture of idols requires the use of sharp engraving tools.
 So from that angle it is a fitting word if we understand the “mark” correctly as an injection of a computer chip into the skin by a sharp pointed instrument, a syringe.
 The “seal”, on the other hand, for God’s people suits the idea of something supernatural created by God.

-We see then that the Revelation 14 passage is a continuation of Revelation 13:16-18 and brings out the contrast between the Devil’s and God’s people.
-Chapter 13 featured John the Apostle as the only one speaking, describing the remarkable vision of the two “beasts” of the Endtime.
+We see then that the Revelation 14 passage is a continuation of Revelation 13:16-18 and brings out the contrast between those caught in the Beast’s system and those who struggle to stay free of it.
+Chapter 13 features John the Apostle as the only one speaking, describing the remarkable vision of the two “beasts” of history’s final empire.
 Most of the Revelation chapters contain some word of explanation or pronouncement from an angelic being or spirit guide, or from the Lord Himself.
-But chapter 13 doesn’t, so this following chapter 14 seems to be a continuation that is meant to give a more rounded explanation of the preceding vision.
+But chapter 13 doesn’t.
+So this following chapter 14 seems to be a continuation that is meant to give a more rounded explanation of the preceding vision.

 (The question of whether or not this Scripture means that everyone who takes the “mark” will get sent to the “lake of fire” is addressed in Appendix 1 of Post C-1, which is part of another study called Hell in Heaven?
 Heaven in Hell?)